Chamber of Deputies

 Interparliamentary cooperation

-Meetings among representatives of corresponding Committees of national parliaments and the European Parliament are promoted by the Parliament of the Member state that holds the term presidency of the EU, or by the European Parliament or, in some cases, by other parliaments.
-In recent years, it has become common to hold parliamentary meetings jointly chaired by the parliament of the country that holds the EU presidency and by the European Parliament.
+Meetings between representatives of the corresponding committees of national Parliaments are organised by the Parliament of the Member State holding the rotating presidency of the Council of the EU, or by the European Parliament, or, in some cases, by other Parliaments.